The 2025 AES Europe Student Recording Competition

 Competition Program and Presentation: During the AES Convention, the Student Recording Competition will feature a program that includes:

-• Playback of Submissions: Each entry will be showcased to the attendees and judging panel.
+• Playback of Submissions: Each finalist’s entry will be showcased to the attendees and judging panel.

-• Student Presentations: Participants will have the opportunity to present their work in a session lasting up to 5 minutes, explaining their recording process and artistic decisions.
+• Student Presentations: Participants must give a presentation about their work in a session lasting no longer than 5 minutes, explaining their recording process and artistic decisions.
+Remote/hybrid finalists will be required to record a video presentation and submit it for playback at the convention.

-• Feedback Session: Following the presentation, there will be a 5-7 minute feedback period with the judges, offering constructive critiques and insights.
+• Feedback Session: Following the presentation, there will be a 5 minute feedback period with the judges, where they will offer constructive critiques and insights.

 This format is designed to provide participants with a platform to highlight their work, engage in meaningful dialogue with professionals, and gain valuable feedback on their recording techniques and creative choices.